quicwg/base-drafts/draft-ietf-quic-transport.md

 | K11xxxxx            | 32 bits        | 29          |
 {: #short-pn-encodings title="Short Header Packet Number Encodings"}

-Note that these encodings are similar to those in {{integer-encoding}}, but use different values.
+Note that these encodings are superficially similar to those in
+{{integer-encoding}}, but use different prefixes.

 The encoded packet number and KEY_PHASE (if present) is protected as described in Section 5.6 {{QUIC-TLS}}.
 Protection of the packet number is removed prior to